You’ve probably been told that if you want your muscles to grow, all the exercises you do should be taken through a full range of motion (ROM).

 This can be very hard on your shoulders.
 Done often enough with a heavy weight, it could lead to a rotator cuff injury that keeps you out of the gym for some time.
 At the very least, you might find it impossible to perform the bench press without pain in your shoulders.

-Mr Long Arms may be better served by wrapping a barbell pad around the bar.
-This is a bit of foam padding that’s normally used to prevent neck pain during the squat.
-It will shave off an inch or so from the bottom of the movement, preventing his shoulders from going too far into extension.
+Mr Long Arms may be better served by using a shoulder saver pad.
+This is a pad that’s attached to a barbell, and shaves a few inches off the bottom of the movement, preventing his shoulders from going too far into extension.

 He could also try the decline bench press or even the floor press, both of which involve a much shorter ROM than the flat bench press.